Solana0x/HaustNetwork/README.md

 6. Generate Private keys `keygen.py` in line `19` base on the choice you can write how many private keys you wanted to generated. // By default value is 1000.
 7. To run python file run `python keygen.py`
 8. Add the wallet address in the `address.txt file` in order to claim faucet command by `node index.js`
-9. Once all wallets are processed run `mint.js file` in order to mint the NFT command `node mint.js`
+9. Once all wallets are processed run `mint.js file` in order to mint the NFT command `node mint.js`.
+10. While running `mint.js` file you can choose which NFT you wanted to mint !

 ## Requirements